codice/saml-conformance/README.md

   * Class: Based on Binding (i.e. POST, REDIRECT, ARTIFACT)
 * Class: Based on Metadata

-This [coverage](ctk/idp/coverage) directory is used to track which sections of each SAML specification are covered by these tests:
+The [coverage](ctk/idp/coverage) directory is used to track which sections of each SAML specification are covered by these tests.

 #### common
 This module contains all the classes relating to utility for and verification of the test classes.